storybookjs/react-native/CONTRIBUTING.md

 Inside the storybook repo we have a script that allows you to test the packages inside this repo in your own seperate project.

-Though you can use `npm link` on all packages, this would be work, but npm linking is cumbersome.
+You can use `npm link` on all packages, but npm linking is cumbersome and has subtle differences from what happens in a registry-based installation.
 So the way our script works is that it:

 - sets up a npm registry running on your own local machine